NickMyers217/advent_of_code_2018_nim/README.md

 While many people approach AOC competitively and try to solve the problems for speed, my code is optimized for different goals.
 - The code is developed with TDD
 - All the code is documented and readable for educational purposes
-- In an effort to learn as much about the language as possible, I may choose unnecessarily long, complex, and/or unorthodox solutions (please forgive me)
+- In an effort to learn as much about the language as possible, I may choose unnecessarily long, complex, imperformant, and/or unorthodox solutions (please forgive me)
 - The code attempts to be idiomatic to the Nim community's coding conventions (learning as I go)

 Most of these goals are at the expense of speed.